vinitkumar/json2xml/readme.md

 <status>OK</status>
 ```

-###Bugs, features
+### Bugs, features

-Create an issue in the repository
+Create an issue in the repository and if you have a new feature that you want to add, please send a pull request.